learnbyexample/learn_gnused/gnu_sed.md

 Hi. hello world.
 Have a nice day
 ```

 If quantifier is applied on a pattern grouped inside `()` metacharacters, you'll need an outer `()` group to capture the matching portion.
-Other regular expression engines like PCRE provide non-capturing group to handle such cases.
+Other regular expression engines like PCRE (Perl Compatible Regular Expressions) provide non-capturing group to handle such cases.
 In `sed`, you'll have to work around the extra capture group.

 ```bash
 $ # surround only third column with double quotes